quioteframework/quioteframework.github.io/src/content/docs/advanced/testing.md

 Quiote targets long-lived codebases, so it ships a test harness built on **PHPUnit**.
 The framework's own test suite is the reference: it runs the real container, real config, and (for flow tests) the real middleware pipeline against PSR-7 requests.
 This page covers the patterns that suite actually uses.

+## Which approach to reach for

+Quiote gives you several test entry points.
+Pick by how much of the request you need to exercise:

+- **Testing a service, model, or any plain unit?** Extend [`UnitTestCase`](#the-foundation-unittestcase), resolve it from the context, and call it directly.
+This is the default — reach for it first.
+- **Testing a full request end to end** (routing, middleware, action, view, response)?
+[Compose the middleware stack yourself](#testing-the-full-pipeline) against a PSR-7 request.
+This is the most faithful test of dispatch.
+- **Testing just one action's view-name outcome?** [`ActionTestCase`](#the-fragment-harness) skips routing and dispatches a single action.
+- **A test that mutates global state** (locale, environment, default context)?
+Add [process isolation](#process-isolation) so it can't poison sibling tests.

+The rest of the page works through each in that order.

 ## Running tests

 Tests are driven by PHPUnit through Composer scripts: